Top 6 Swimming Spots Near BTV

 This space has a nice (albeit small) sandy beach for your typical swim; and a bunch of epic spots off the beaten trail where you can find some solitude to cool off in a more secluded and natural location than a beach would allow.
 The cliff-faces here call for jumping – but we don’t recommend it.
 This spot can be deceptively shallow with a number of underwater rocks – and rescue access here is difficult in the event you were to get hurt.
 Instead, bask in the sun and enjoy the vistas from these high-up perches – then hike down the the water to cool off.

 6. Lone Rock Point

 Farther North than North Beach (but not as far as Leddy) is a beach at the base of the geologic structure at Lone Rock Point.
 If you took Geology 001, you probably took a field trip out here in colder weather, but this is actually a sweet spot for swimmers and rock enthusiasts alike during the summer months.
 Check out the map here if you’re up for a little hike and an off-the-beaten-path swimming adventure.

 Find your own way…

 The beauty of Vermont is that there are always more beautiful spots that you can find, so if you’ve got the time and the energy, just try following the edge of the lake or the edge of a river until you come across the perfect spot to dive in!
-There is no shortage of swimming holes or nature explorations, and this weekend might be one of your last opportunities to wear a bathing suit, so don’t let it pass by…
+There is no shortage of swimming holes or nature explorations.

 Also, check out this video on swimming holes in VT from our friends over at Seven Days for even MORE inspiration…Happy Swimming!
 XOXO!